nginxinc/kubernetes-ingress/examples/custom-resources/grpc-upstreams/README.md

 1. HTTP/2 must be enabled.
 See `http2` ConfigMap key in the [ConfigMap](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#listeners)

-2. VirtualServer and VirtualServerRoute resources for gRPC applications must include TLS termination.
+2. Configure TLS termination for VirtualServer and VirtualServerRoute resources.

 3. `grpcurl` utility must be installed